timjmiller/wham/README.md

 ### WHAM: a state-space age-structured assessment model

-This repository has R and TMB code for a general model with many similarities to those in [Miller et al. 2016](https://doi.org/10.1139/cjfas-2015-0339), [Miller and Hyun 2018](https://doi.org/10.1139/cjfas-2017-0035), and [Miller et al. 2018](https://doi.org/10.1139/cjfas-2017-0124).
+This repository has R and TMB code for a general model with many similarities to those in [Miller et al. (2016)](https://doi.org/10.1139/cjfas-2015-0339), [Miller and Hyun 2018](https://doi.org/10.1139/cjfas-2017-0035), and [Miller et al. 2018](https://doi.org/10.1139/cjfas-2017-0124).
-The model also has many similarities to ASAP [Legault and Restreppo].
+The model also has many similarities to ASAP Legault and Restrepo (1999, Col. Vol. Sci.
+Pap.
+ICCAT 49(2): 246-253).
 Indeed, there are R functions provided to generate a WHAM input file (with some default settings) from an ASAP3 dat file, and many of the plotting functions for input data, results, and diagnostics are borrowed and modified from [ASAP](https://github.com/cmlegault/ASAPplots).
 The WHAM model can be configured to estimate a range of assessment models from a traditional statistical catch-at-age model with recruitments as (possibly penalized) fixed effects, SCAA with recruitments as random effects, or abundance at all ages treated as random effects.

-### Selectivity
-* A number of selectivity "blocks" is specified and a pointer to each fleet and index each year is specified.
-* Selectivity models for each block can be composed of age-specific parameters, logistic (increasing or decreasing), or double-logistic.

 ### Observation model components:
 ## Aggregate relative abundance indices: